 Getting started with MailerQ

-To get MailerQ up and running on your own computer or on a server you need to take four simple steps:
+To get MailerQ up and running on your own computer or on a server you need to take a couple of simple steps.

-That's all.
-After these steps you're ready to start MailerQ and inject emails.
+After you finished these instructions you're ready to start MailerQ and inject emails.

 MailerQ runs on Linux, so you need a Linux server or Linux computer to be able to start and run MailerQ.
 We distribute the software in binary form for Debian/Ubuntu based systems and for Red Hat based systems.
 Please drop us a message if you need a version for a different type of system.

 The binary executable that you can download is statically linked against most libraries.
 This means that all the libraries required by MailerQ are embedded into the binary code, and that MailerQ runs straight out of the box with no need for you to fix all kinds of dependencies.
 However, when MailerQ starts, it does do a scan of your system to detect which libraries are available.
 If MailerQ happens to find out that one or more of the following libraries are available on your system, it does load them to use specific features from these libs:

 |libopenssl||Used for TLS encryption, license checking and base64 encoding|

 |libimagemagick||Used to find out the dimensions of images|